liuandy1207/Handbooks/PythonHandbook.md

 ### Variables
 - Variables are **dynamically typed**.
   - A variable will take on the type of the value it refers to at runtime.
+- There is no variable declaration, only assignment.
+- Variable naming follows snake_case style.

 ```Python
 # Define a variable?